 - Try various rhythmic activities such as clapping, stomping, jumping, skipping to a song or beat while counting or performing multiplication facts.
 You can adjust the challenge by doing them fast, slow, or medium speed.

-There really are so many possibilities when incorporating math and movement, I could go on and on!
+There really are so many possibilities when incorporating math with movement, I could go on and on!
 When trying to come up with ideas, remember to keep it simple and include your child’s interests.
 Don’t be afraid to have your child come up with games and ideas—they often come up with the best ones!
 So next time you feel stumped on how to make math more fun for your child, think about incorporating a little movement.